wp-plugins/wpsso/readme.txt

 **Free (GPL) Version**

-* Adds Open Graph / Rich Pin meta tags (Facebook, Google+, LinkedIn, Pinterest).
+* Adds Open Graph / Rich Pin meta tags (Facebook, Google+, LinkedIn, Pinterest, etc.).
-* Configurable image sizes, title and description lengths for different contexts (Facebook, Google, etc.).
+* Configurable image sizes, title and description lengths for different contexts.
 * Optional fallback to a default image and video for index and search webpages.
 * Validation of source image dimensions to provide accurate images for the social websites.
 * Auto-generation of innacurate / missing WordPress image sizes.